cheezgi/lbar/README.md

 -- weather thingy
 lbar:newArea({
-    pos = 399,                         -- position in pixels from the left side --leftjust = true,                 -- or left justify --rightjust = true,                -- or right justify --centered = true,                 -- or center
+    pos = 399,                         -- position in pixels from the left side --left = true,                     -- or left justify --right = true,                    -- or right justify --centered = true,                 -- or center
     width = 100,                       -- width in pixels